Sharing is caring!

 Free Critter Tales Story Time

 - Gather round for a fun-filled story full of colorful adventures as our volunteers share one of their favorite Critter Tales.
-This weekly program is designed for our littlest learners with age-appropriate storybooks highlighting the wonders of nature.
+This weekly program is designed for our littlest learners, featuring age-appropriate storybooks that highlight the wonders of nature.

-- Meet in Koch Habitat Hall, located in Great Plains Nature Center.
+- Meet in Koch Habitat Hall, located in the Great Plains Nature Center.

 - FREE.
 No registration required